dtonhofer/backup_to_usb/README.md

 ## What is this

-This is basically a small Java program around the `rsync` command which I use to transfer the file system to contents to an USB-attached disk.
+This is basically a small Java program around the `rsync` command which I use to transfer the home machine file system contents to an USB-attached disk.

-My previous bash program was not satisfying, so here we go.
+My previous bash program was not satisfying, so ... here we go.

 This program is also an exercise in: